Distance & time

 What time is it there?
 Local time in any place

-Search any city, address or landmark to see its current local time, its time zone and UTC offset, and exactly how many hours ahead or behind it is from where you are right now.
+Enter any city, address or landmark and get the current local time there — its time zone and UTC offset, and exactly how many hours ahead or behind it is from where you are.

 What this tool shows you

-Type a place and Places looks up its location, then reads the official IANA time zone for that spot (for example Asia/Tokyo or America/New_York).
-From the zone you get a live, ticking local clock, the zone abbreviation (like JST or EST), and the current UTC offset written as UTC+09:00.
-Because the offset is read live, daylight saving time is already baked in — you never have to add or subtract an hour yourself.
-You also see the time difference between that place and your own device clock, so planning a call or a flight takes a single glance.
+Search a place and the tool finds it, then looks up the official IANA time zone for that spot (for example Asia/Tokyo or America/New_York).
+You get a live, ticking local clock, the zone abbreviation (like JST or EST), and the current UTC offset written as UTC+09:00.
+Because the offset is read live, daylight saving time is already included; you never add or subtract an hour yourself.
+You also see the difference between that place and your own device clock, so planning a call or a flight takes a single glance.

 How to check the time in a place